How to Propose: A Four Step Guide to the Perfect Proposal

 Are you surprising your guy with a proposal?
 Whether you’re his girlfriend or boyfriend, when you know he’s the one there’s no need to wait for him to pop the question!
 The good news is, men’s wedding bands tend to be a bit more affordable.
 The bad news is guys don’t tend to know their ring size so you might have to be resourceful in finding it.
 You could enlist the help of one of his friends who might wear a similar size to slyly get your guy to try his on to get you in the right range.
 You could also print out this paper ring sizer to wrap around his finger next time he’s sleeping.

 When shopping for a men’s wedding band, thickness of the band and metal are the two most important factors.
 You might have an indication of his metal preference based on the types of watches or other jewelry he wears.
 Regardless, it’s a good idea to work this into a casual conversation so you feel confident in making the right decision.
-For more guidance on men’s wedding bands, check out our good friends at Hitched Bands.
-They are the best option for affordable men’s wedding bands.

 For your man, you can also propose with another piece of jewelry like a watch, bracelet or necklace and save the ring for the actual wedding band.
 Alternatively, you can propose with a different type of band that will be replaced with the new wedding band during the ‘I Dos’.
 The key is to really think about what your guy would prefer.
 Will he wear a ring in advance of getting married?
 If he won’t, or you are not sure, then opt for another gift that has sentimental value